kragen/derctuo/virtual-machine-setup.md

 point-in-time recovery.
 Even cooler would be if I could unfreeze from such a snapshot when an ssh connection came in.

-Is there a way to get QEMU or some other free-software virtualization system (VirtualBox?) to support SMP?
-Other than, of course, running a cluster of virtual machines.
-QEMU has a `-smp [cpus=]n` flag but I’m not clear on whether that will make it run faster; it should be an easy enough test, though.

 Can I get Ubuntu or Debian to boot in QEMU with KVM with `-nographic`?

 What’s the easiest way to do copy-paste in and out of QEMU?
 Am I better off using spice or curses?

-Is my window manager really at fault in the keyboard focus problem?
+Is my window manager really what’s at fault in the keyboard focus problem?

 How insecure is KVM?

 How about accessing files on the guest’s filesystem?
 There are `-fsdev` and `-virtfs` flags to QEMU, but I’m not sure what they do.